std::ranges::equal_to

 Implementation-defined strict total order over pointers

-operator between arguments invokes a built-in comparison operator for a pointer, even if the built-in =
+The function call operator yields the implementation-defined strict total order over pointers if the = operator between arguments invokes a built-in comparison operator for a pointer, even if the built-in = operator does not.

-The implementation-defined strict total order is consistent with the partial order imposed by built-in comparison operators (<=>
+The implementation-defined strict total order is consistent with the partial order imposed by built-in comparison operators (<=>, <, >, <=, and >=), and consistent among following standard function objects:

 - std::less, std::greater, std::less_equal, and std::greater_equal, when the template argument is a pointer type or void